wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/install-docker-centos.md

 post_title: Install Docker on CentOS
 menu_order: 2
 ---
+## Recommendations

-The recommended way to install Docker on CentOS is to use Docker's yum repository.
-This makes it easy to upgrade in the future and automatically manages installation of dependencies.
+* Use Docker's yum repository to install Docker on CentOS.
+The yum repository makes it easy to upgrade and automatically manages dependency installation.

-The recommended way to run Docker on CentOS is to manage it with systemd.
-This handles starting docker on boot and restarting it when it crashes.
+* Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.

-The recommended way to configure Docker on CentOS is to use the OverlayFS storage driver on an XFS filesystem.
-This avoids known issues with `devicemapper` in loopback modes and allows containers to use docker-in-docker, if they want.
+* Use the OverlayFS storage driver on an XFS filesystem to configure Docker on CentOS.
+OverlayFS avoids known issues with `devicemapper` in loopback modes and allows containers to use docker-in-docker, if they want.

 Docker's <a href="https://docs.docker.com/engine/installation/linux/centos/" target="_blank">CentOS-specific installation instructions</a> are always going to be the most up to date for the latest version of Docker.
 However, the following simplified instructions make it easy to follow the above recommendations.